gcharters/stateful-kube-demo/README.md

 The following instructions were tested on Docker for Mac.

+## Setup

+This demo has been tested using Kube in Docker Desktop.

+Install the Liberty Operator as described here: https://github.com/OpenLiberty/open-liberty-operator/tree/master/deploy/releases/0.7.1 (this was the latest release at the time)

+Session affinity requires an ingress controller that supports it.
+The demo uses NGINX, the instructions for installation are here: https://kubernetes.github.io/ingress-nginx/deploy/#docker-desktop

 ## Stateful sessions with Hazelcast in-memory session replication

 Build the app